Top 5 Silver Stocks With Dividends Now | 2022 Silver Stocks List

 Fresnillo is the world’s leading producer of silver and the largest producer of gold in Mexico.
 The company’s shares are listed on the London stock exchange.
 Besides silver and gold, Fresnillo explores for lead and zinc concentrates.

 Like many companies on this list, Fresnillo has experienced wide variance in earnings results.
-The company has produced a loss several times over the last decade.
+The company has incurred losses several times over the last decade.

 Fresnillo’s policy is to pay out 33% to 50% of profit after tax in the form of dividends.
 The company pays out one-third of the dividend in September while the remaining two-thirds of the dividend is paid in June.